 As always, your Compass team remains available for any questions or concerns.

-To receive a copy of the guide please ask your clinician or social worker.
-To view a digital copy click on the image above.
+To receive a printed copy of the guide please ask your clinician or social worker, or click here to view a digital copy of the Patient Caretaker Guide.

-- CareZone - "health info organizer," CareZone helps caregivers keep track of medical information by organizing medication, allergies, insurance cards and ID cards all in one place.
-Through the app, caregivers can also create to-do lists to keep track of appointments and medication times.
+- CareZone - "Health Info Organizer," CareZone helps caregivers keep track of medical information by organizing medication, allergies, insurance cards, and ID cards all in one place.
+Through the mobile app, caregivers can also create to-do lists to keep track of appointments and medication times.
 The app also curates news relevant to your loved one's illness, disability or condition.

 - LivingWith: build a circle of support, organize help for daily tasks, share how you’re feeling, keep important information from MD visits, write down questions, organize test results, labs and medications in one spot